 - Historic town of Stellenbosch

-- Delaire Graff Estate (to be confirmed)
+- Delaire Graff Estate

 - Dylan Lewis Studio & Sculpture Garden, Stellenbosch

 This morning we visit Stellenberg Garden, located at Kenilworth in the heart of Cape Town’s southern suburbs.
 Owner Sandy Ovenstone has lived on the property since 1974.
-She will guide our tour of her beautifully tended gardens that owe much of their inspiration to three well-known English gardens, Sissinghurst, Hidcote Manor and Hatfield House.
+She will give us a guided tour of her beautifully tended gardens that owe much of their inspiration to three well-known English gardens, Sissinghurst, Hidcote Manor and Hatfield House.
 The white garden, planted alongside the 1840s Cape Dutch homestead, displays a wonderful mix of romantic perennials.
 A vegetable patch boasts a companionable mix of herbs, vegetables, sweet peas and foxgloves.
 There is also a marsh garden area and a wonderful formal parterre designed by David Hicks as a silver wedding present for Sandy from her husband Andrew.
 Franchesca Watson has created three of its other gardens: the Medieval Garden, the Garden of Reflection and the Parterre Garden.

-Mid-morning we continue to the pretty university town of Stellenbosch, situated at the head of the Eerste (First) River Valley.
+After lunch, we continue to the pretty university town of Stellenbosch, situated at the head of the Eerste (First) River Valley.
 It was one of the first valleys to be settled by Europeans and the area contains many well-preserved examples of domestic Cape Dutch architecture and notable vineyards.

 Day 8: Saturday 21 September, Newlands – Kirstenbosch – Pniel – Newlands